nsandlin/linepig/README.md

 Run this command from the /laravel directory
 `php artisan serve`

+.lock files are now included in the repository, as they should be.
+Be sure to run `composer install` and then `npm install` to make sure you have your dependencies installed.

+To run updates for your CSS/JS, execute this command: `npm run dev`.
+You can also watch your files for changes with: `npm run watch`.

 ## Editing CSS/JS
 There are new locations for these files.
 Please edit these file locations instead: